Muslim group seeks congressional probe on terror watchlist

 - Intimidation, pressure and humiliation: Inside Trump’s two-year war on the investigations encircling him VIEW

-The council filed a class-action lawsuit in 2016 challenging the list’s constitutionality and saying those wrongly placed on the list routinely face difficulties in travel, financial transactions and their dealings with law enforcement.
+The council filed a class-action lawsuit in 2016 challenging the list’s constitutionality and saying those wrongly placed on it routinely face difficulties in travel, financial transactions and their dealings with law enforcement.

 In response to the lawsuit, a federal official recently acknowledged in a court filing that more than 1,400 private entities received access to the list.

-For years, the government had insisted that it did not generally share the list with private entities.
+For years, the government had insisted that it did not generally share the list with private organizations.

 The watchlist, which contains hundreds of thousands of names, is supposed to include only known or suspected terrorists.
 Critics say it is wildly overbroad and mismanaged.
 The government’s smaller no-fly list is culled from the watchlist.

 A hearing is scheduled in federal court for Friday on CAIR’s request that the government now detail exactly which entities have received access to the names.
+CAIR also wants to know what private organizations are doing with the watchlist information — whether, for example, it is influencing universities’ admissions decisions or is being used by hospitals to screen would-be visitors.

 In depositions and in court hearings, government officials had denied until very recently that the watchlist compiled by the FBI’s Terrorist Screening Center is shared with private entities.
-At a pretrial hearing in September, government lawyer Dena Roth told U.S. District Judge Anthony Trenga that the Terrorist Screening Center “does not work with private partners, and that watchlist status itself … is considered law enforcement sensitive information and is not shared with the public.”
+At a hearing in September, government lawyer Dena Roth told U.S. District Judge Anthony Trenga that the Terrorist Screening Center “does not work with private partners, and that watchlist status itself … is considered law enforcement sensitive information and is not shared with the public.”

 Despite that assurance, the judge ordered the government to be more specific about how it disseminates the watchlist.
 Trenga said the plaintiffs are entitled to the information to try to prove their case that inclusion on the list causes them to suffer “real world consequences.”

-In response to Trenga’s order, TSC Deputy Director of Operations Timothy Groh filed a written statement earlier this month acknowledging that 1,441 private entities have received permission to access the watchlist.
+In response to the judge’s order, TSC Deputy Director of Operations Timothy Groh filed a statement earlier this month acknowledging that 1,441 private entities have received permission to access the watchlist.

-Groh said those private entities must be in some way connected to the criminal justice system.
+Groh said those entities must be in some way connected to the criminal justice system.
 He cited police forces at private universities, hospital security staff and private correctional facilities as examples.
-He also said the list of organizations may have some duplicates on it.

-Groh said private groups are expected to abide by a detailed set of rules designed to ensure the list is used properly.
-But it is not clear what those restrictions are.
+He said private groups are expected to abide by a detailed set of rules designed to ensure the list is used properly.
+It is not clear what those restrictions are.

 The exact number of people on the list is kept secret by the government, but it acknowledged in an earlier lawsuit that it adds hundreds of thousands of names every year.
 It also emphasized that names are routinely removed.